mythril-forge/homebrew-spells/spells/cantrips/dancing-lights.md

 ---

 ## Description
-You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
-You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
+You create up to six torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air.
+You can also combine the six lights into one glowing vaguely humanoid form of *medium* size or smaller.
 Whichever form you choose, each light sheds dim light in a 10-foot radius.

-As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
-A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell's range.
+You can use your bonus action to move any number of the lights up to a distance of 120 feet.
+A light winks out if it exceeds the spell's range.

 ---

-**Classes:** bard, sorcerer, wizard, artificer (revisited)
+**Classes:** bard, ranger, sorcerer, wizard, artificer

-**Subraces:** elf (drow), half-elf (drow descent), tiefling (abyssal)

 **Sources:** PHB, page 230

+**Quality Assurance:** :star: personal pass